+Our analysis illustrates three main points.
 First, the use of a factor to represent the crypto market provides a convenient way to model a diverse set of assets without relying only on the return dynamics of Bitcoin or of a few other cryptocurrencies.
-We find that cryptocurrency returns are characterized by very large idiosyncratic cross-sectional differences.
+Factors in asset pricing tests are routinely used to reduce the impact of idiosyncratic noise on parameter estimates.
+We, indeed, find that cryptocurrency returns are characterized by very large idiosyncratic cross-sectional differences, which strongly support the use of a factor representation.
 Cryptocurrencies can be grouped in a few clusters of projects with technological and functional similarities, and appear much less cohesive than their stock counterparts.